tamasseller/roll/INTERNALS.md

 Every message exchanged by the endpoints follows the same format and has the same effect as far as the invocation layer is concerned.
 Each message triggers the execution of a registered method at the receiving end.
 It contains the identifier for the method to be invoked at the receiver.
 The identifier is a key in the registry of of methods, so it either has to:

- - identify a well-known method or
+ - identify a pre-arranged or well-known method or
  - be retrieved earlier from the remote endpoint.

 The identifier of the method is the first item in the message followed by the arguments to be used for the invocation.
 These values are serialized as if they were an aggregate of a method handle and all the arguments of the method, formally it has the type signature: